 The Pelicans were able to return to the postseason following Cousins’ injury, even managing to knock off the Portland Trail Blazers in the first round in 2018.
 But outside of a spirited series win spearheaded by Davis and Jrue Holiday, Boogie wasn’t able to accomplish anything of note playing alongside AD.

-Bringing Duncan and Robinson into the conversation these two feels almost disrespectful to the Spurs greats in terms of accolades acquired together.
-Hence why Boogie was hesitant to put any notion of this being true out there.
-Timmy and ‘The Admiral’ earned two NBA titles together in 1999 and 2003 with Duncan even winning two league MVPs alongside the latter.
+Bringing Duncan and Robinson into the conversation feels almost disrespectful to the Spurs greats when the accolades are compared.
+Timmy and ‘The Admiral’ earned two NBA titles together in 1999 and 2003 with Duncan even winning two league MVPs alongside Robinson.
+That’s the reason why Boogie was hesitant to entertain the ‘greatest frontcourt duo notion’ in the first place.

-Had he avoided the gruesome Achilles tear, Cousins undoubtedly had several more All-Star seasons in the tank at only 27-years-old.
-New Orleans would have had more time to establish their core around the superstar big men and maybe The Brow even remains with the franchise rather than forcing his way to Los Angeles.
+Cousins undoubtedly had several more All-Star seasons in the tank had he avoided the gruesome Achilles tear, which happened when he was just 27.
+New Orleans would have had more time to establish their core around the superstar big men.
+If The Brow had also remained with the franchise rather than forcing his way to Los Angeles that is.